-In Arizona, legal separation is a legal process that allows a married couple to live apart and divide their financed while remaining married, as opposed to divorce, which is a legal process of ending a marriage.
+In Arizona, legal separation is a legal process that allows a married couple to live apart and divide their finances while remaining married, as opposed to divorce, which is a legal process of ending a marriage.
 Neither may feel like a great option.
 Still, understanding what each means can help.
 Your unique situation drives whether you should choose legal separation or divorce.
 Learn more about the similarities and differences below.

 Why Would You Get a Legal Separation Instead of a Divorce?